-In January 2021, the Korean legislature enacted the Serious Accident Punishment Act ("SAPA"), which imposes criminal liability on individuals and entities responsible for "serious accidents," including industrial accidents that cause death, serious injury or occupational illness.
-SAPA essentially requires enterprises to establish relevant standards and measures to ensure a certain level of operational safety, including the health and safety of all employees.
-SAPA went into effect in January 2022, and in connection therewith, we appointed Mr. Seunghoon Lee as the Chief Safety Officer of our Korean operating subsidiary, who then formed a dedicated team to evaluate, improve and monitor the policies, practices, standards and systems relating to health and safety to ensure compliance with SAPA.
-Mr. Lee, who has over 35 years of manufacturing and industrial EHS experience at Magnachip, concurrently serves as the Chief of Manufacturing of our Korean operating subsidiary.
+In January 2021, the Korean legislature enacted the Serious Accident Punishment Act ("SAPA"), which imposes criminal liability on individuals and entities responsible for serious accidents, including industrial accidents that cause death, serious injury or occupational illness.
+We appointed Mr. Seunghoon Lee, our Chief of Manufacturing to serve as the Chief Safety Officer ("CSO") of our Korean operating subsidiary.
+Mr. Lee has more than 35 years of manufacturing and industrial experience at Magnachip in the area of environment, health and safety.
+On appointment, Mr. Lee formed a dedicated team to evaluate, improve and monitor the policies, practices, standards and systems relating to environment, health and safety.